 4. Compatibility and Ease-of-use

-When it comes to selecting the right VPN, the availability of apps and software play an important role.
-Almost every VPN now offers dedicate apps for different operating systems, be it Windows, Mac, Android, and iOS.
+When it comes to selecting the right VPN, the availability of apps and software plays an important role.
+Almost every VPN now offers to dedicate apps for different operating systems, be it Windows, Mac, Android, and iOS.

 However, offering apps and having high compatibility is only one side of the coin.
 How easy these apps and software are to use is another.

 Whenever I review any VPN, their user interface and ease-of-use is a critical factor in their overall rating.
-If the apps are designed poorly and uses a lot resources, then it will hinder your experience while making your device sluggish.
+If the apps are designed poorly and use a lot of resources, then it will hinder your experience while making your device sluggish.